UCL-CCS/SCEMa/README.md

 ### Initial status:

-The algorithm has a predefined constant stiffness tensor homogoeneous over the whole sample.
+The algorithm has a predefined constant stiffness tensor homogeneous over the whole sample.

 ### Current status: